“And You [Caiaphas] will see the Son of Man . . . coming on the Clouds of Heaven.”–When did Caiaphas Die?

 When did Caiaphas Die?
 Mark 14:61-62 Commentary: Summary and Highlights

 When did Caiaphas die?
-In the following commentary on Mark 14:61-62, Jesus says, “And you [Caiaphas] will see the Son of Man . . . coming on the clouds of heaven.”
-In John 21:22-23, Jesus also says that the Apostle John will remain alive until his return.
-Jesus also promised to return within his generation in Matthew 16:27-28, Matthew 24 and Mark 8:38-9:1.
+In the following commentary on Mark 14:61-62, Jesus says, “And YOU will see the Son of Man . . . coming on the clouds of heaven” when responding to the high priest.
+Jesus also promised to return within His generation in Matthew 16:27-28, Matthew 24 and Mark 8:38-9:1.
 Recently archaeologists have claimed to unearth the High Priest Caiaphas’ tomb.
-In fulfillment of Mark 14:61-62, Caiaphas seems to have seen Jesus sitting at the right hand of God in Acts 7-8 during the stoning of Stephen.
+It seems that Caiaphas may have seen Jesus sitting at the right hand of God in Acts 7-8 during the stoning of Stephen.
 In the presence of the high priest, Stephen looks up and sees Jesus standing on the right hand of God in Acts 8:57.
 Two first century Roman historians recorded a miraculous event in A.D.
 66 that appears to be Jesus Christ in the presence of a multitude of angels in the sky.
 Did Caiaphas also see Jesus come on the clouds of heaven during the Jewish War as well?
 This miracle in A.D.
-66 marked the start of the most tragic war in Israelite history, a war whose outcome saw the literal fulfillment of seemingly every end time prediction in the Bible.
-For the incredible evidence see the following commentary on Mark 14:61-62.
+66 marked the start of the most tragic war in Israelite history, a war whose outcome saw the literal fulfillment of seemingly every end time prediction in the Bible.1 For evidence see the following preterist commentary on Mark 14:61-62.